shresthapal2808/demographic_clustering/README.md

 # demographic-clustering.
-Used the K-Nearest Neighbors (KNN) algorithm to make predictions
+Used the K-Means algorithm to make predictions

-Problem statement is given in the jupyter notebook
+The problem statement is given in the Jupyter notebook